-I have a special interest in working with eating disorders, body image issues and difficulties around relationships with food and eating.
+I have a special interest in working with eating disorders, the embodied experience, body image issues and difficulties around relationships with food and eating.

 My initial training was as a person centred therapist, although I now integrate other approaches as appropriate to each client.

-Throughout the course of my PhD research I came to understand how yoga theory and philosophy compliment many psychotherapeutic theories and practices.
+Throughout the course of my PhD research I came to understand how yoga therapy, and practices and philosophy compliment many psychotherapeutic theories and practices.

 I came to appreciate that talking therapies are not always the most effective approach to managing emotional and psychological issues.
 Sometimes, a more embodied perspective can be beneficial in enabling people to access, release and manage feelings, memories and emotions trapped within the body and / or nervous system.